 According to reports, all the family members experienced hair falls, blackouts, and extreme disorientation for a long time.
 And what is alarming, parents complained about the frequent seizures of children because of the toxic fumes from a wood stove.

 So if you accidentally burn pressure-treated lumber, you can call 911 or apply first aid medication.
-Such as taking off your clothes and using water and soap to wash your skin thoroughly.
+Take off your clothes and use water and soap to wash your skin thoroughly.

 If the irritations in your eyes and skin persist, you seek medical attention.